In addition to setting which page a step should show on, you can configure the step to show after a user action, such as a click, hover, or delay.

 If you choose No, the hotspot will disappear while the step sis showing.

 Note: Although you may choose an element to attach the hotspot to, this is not the element the step is attached to.
 The trigger element can be different to the step position element.
 Learn more about positioning your steps.

 Some ideas which you could explore include:

 - [Delay]: Delaying a user onboarding tour starting by 20 seconds to give a user the chance to first absorb the new interface before they are offered help / guidance

-Ignored for first Step in Manual Tours
+User actions in Manual Tours

-For any Tours that are set to be Delivered Manually any user actions set on the first Step will be ignored.
+For any Tours that are set to be delivered manually any user actions set on the first step will be ignored.

-This will prevent a broken experience where the user starts the Tour (from a link, or Launcher item, or button in another Tour/Survey etc.) but nothing appears because the first Step is awaiting a second user action.
+This will prevent a broken experience where the user starts the Tour (from a link, or Launcher item, or button in another Tour/Survey, etc.) but nothing appears because the first step is awaiting a second user action.